What is a Forex EA and How Does it Work?

 How Do MetaTrader Expert Advisors Work?

-Knowing that anyone with a subscription can write an Expert Advisor, you can assume that there are a vast range MT4 and MT5 Expert Advisors.
-Some of them have been developed especially to trade news events, and to then remain out of the market at all other times, while other EAs are meant to stay active 24/7.
-Experienced Forex traders who have developed their own manual trading FX systems often hire MQL4 programmers to automate their systems, thereby creating a custom EA.
+There are a vast range MT4 and MT5 Expert Advisors available on the internet.
+Some of them have been developed especially for trading news events and to remain out of the market at all other times, while other EAs are meant to stay active 24/7.
+Experienced Forex traders who have developed their own manual trading FX systems often hire MQL4 programmers to automate their systems, thereby creating their own custom EA.

 All Expert Advisors have an identical purpose, and that is to fully automate the Forex trading process and produce a profit while doing it.
 Expert Advisors utilise technical indicators to gauge conditions on the market, and then make trading decisions.
 Prior to using an Expert Advisor, it must first be attached to a chart on the MT4 platform.